dborth/snes9xgx/trunk/README.txt

 - fixed: sd gecko works now
 - fixed: full USB support
 - changed: menu structure
+- changed: preferences are now loaded and saved in XML format.
+You can open snes9xGX.xml edit all settings, including some not available within the program
 - changed: if Home button is pressed when a game is running, Game Menu pops up
 - changed: if preferences can't be loaded at the start and/or are reset, preferences menu pops up - remove to save your preferences!